Ellesmore History, Family Crest & Coats of Arms

 Early History of the Ellesmore family

-Another 128 words (9 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellesmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellesmore research.
+Another 61 words (4 lines of text) covering the years 1455 and 1487 are included under the topic Early Ellesmore History in all our PDF Extended History products and printed products wherever possible.

 Ellesmore Spelling Variations